-The Department of Pharmacy Services at the University of Michigan Hospitals and Health Centers will be recruiting applicants for a one-year PGY2 Pediatric Residency.
+The Department of Pharmacy Services at the University of Michigan Health will be recruiting applicants for a one-year PGY2 Pediatric Residency.

-Recruitment will occur in-person at ASHP Midyear in Las Vegas, Nevada through the PPS platform.
-We will also be represented at the ASHP Midyear Showcase on Monday, December 5th from 1-4pm (Booth 4528).
+Recruitment will occur in-person at ASHP Midyear in Anaheim, California through the PPS platform.
+We will also be represented at the ASHP Midyear Showcase on Tuesday, December 5th from 8-11am (Booth 5244).
 Please stop by to connect with our resident and RPD!

 Please contact Erin Munsel ([email protected]) with questions!

 This is a one-year ASHP accredited PGY2 residency that is designed to develop practitioner expertise in pediatric pharmacotherapy and clinical skills by providing a diverse number of experiences in pediatrics.
 The C.S.
 Mott Children’s and Von Voigtlander Women’s Hospital is a 348-bed tertiary care academic medical center that will provide the resident with educational experience encompassing a variety of activities with emphasis on pediatric therapy management.
-Services covered by pediatric pharmacists at Mott include general
+Experience can be gained in general pediatrics (including pulmonology, hematology/oncology, neurology, nephrology and gastroenterology), pediatric infectious diseases, pediatric and neonatal intensive care, pediatric cardiology, pediatric surgery, pediatric bone marrow transplant, academia, emergency medicine, and more!
+The resident will gain experience in the ambulatory care setting in the pediatric pulmonary clinic, primarily focused on asthma and cystic fibrosis.
+We also offer the opportunity to teach in the pediatric elective course at the college of pharmacy.

 The purpose of the PGY2 Pediatric Residency at the University of Michigan is to prepare the resident to be a highly qualified candidate for Clinical Pharmacist, Clinical Track Faculty or Adjunct Faculty positions.